morristech/developer.sketchapp.com/pages/reference.md

 - [Javascript API](/reference/api)
 - [Actions](/reference/action)

-Even though we are not going to document the internals, there are 2 sources of information you can look into:
+Even though we are not going to document the internals, there are 3 sources of information you can look into:

 - [The official AppKit document](https://developer.apple.com/documentation/appkit?language=objc): this is Apple framework Sketch is built upon.
+- [Foundation](https://developer.apple.com/documentation/foundation?language=objc): more essential Apple classes and services.
 - [The Sketch Headers](https://github.com/abynim/Sketch-Headers) (Thanks @abynim 🙏): this is the headers of all the classes used by Sketch.
 If your plugin breaks with a new release because you used a method that was removed, you can check the diffs to find a replacement.

 Again, the last link is to use at your own risk, we are not going to document are freeze any of this but we want to give you the power to do anything.

+To understand how to use those Objective-C classes, look at the [CocoaScript document](/guides/cocoascript/).